truongnhukhang/codetotrade-docs/docs/user guide/write-the-first-trading-bot.md

 # Write the first trading bot
-In this guide, i will show you how to easily to create your own trading bot.
+In this guide.
+We will go though from trading idea to an executable bot .
+Evaluate the bot performance base on back test .
+And finally run the bot in real exchange .

 ## Step 1 : Find the trading idea